Challenges in predicting positron annihilation lifetimes in lead halide perovskites: correlation functionals and polymorphism: Introduction

-Some of the present authors have experimentally determined that the positron decay lifetimes at 300 K in MAPbBr$_3$ single crystals and spin coated polycrystalline thin films vary with increasing depth below the surface.\cite{CCb} The decay lifetimes resolved at 300~K decrease by $\sim$23~ps from 367.7(0.3)~ps to 344.0(0.2)~ps in the single crystals as the mean positron implantation depth increases from $\sim$3 to 411~nm.
-The lifetimes vary by~$\sim$3~ps and go through a minimum value of 345.2(0.2)~ps as the mean positron implantation depth increases from $\sim$3 to 136~nm in the thin polycrystalline films.
-In CsPbBr$_3$ thick ($>$10 $\mu$m) polycrystalline films, the decay lifetime resolved at 300~K vary by $\sim$7~ps and go through a minimum value of 349.2(0.2)~ps as the mean depth increases from $\sim$2.7 to 329~nm.

-Calculation of positron lifetimes and the momentum density of annihilating electron-positron pairs based on first principles calculations is also an active reasearch field since decades.\cite{PuskaNieminen_RMP1994} In addition to the large number of papers devoted to first principles calculations of various defect properties in halide perovskites,\cite{Guo_2024} a few theoretical predictions of positron lifetimes in these material have been published in support to experimental investigations.\cite{Keeble_2021,Musiienko_2022,Ni_2024,Schmidt_2025} All of them rely on two component density functional theory.
+Some theoretical predictions of positron lifetimes in halide perovskites, all of which based on two components density functional theory, have been published in recent years.
 Three of them use the approach implemented in the ABINIT software package\cite{ABINIT2020,Wiktor_2015}, with a self-consistent scheme including the positron and electron densities as well as the relaxation of the atomic positions.
 The fourth, by Musiienko {\sl et al.},\cite{Musiienko_2022} devoted to bromides, uses the conventional scheme, where the response of the electron density to the presence of the positron is implemented via a function of position called the enhancement factor.\cite{PuskaNieminen_RMP1994}

 Keeble {\sl et al.}\cite{Keeble_2021} show that the calculated positron lifetimes values depend on the approximations used to determine the electronic density, and on the self-consistency of the positron density with the former and even with the atomic relaxations.
 For positrons delocalised in the MAPbI$_3$ pristine lattice, the calculated lifetimes vary from 342 to 353~ps.
 For localised positrons, the calculated values vary from 360 to 369~ps for the negative lead vacancy, V$_{Pb}^{-2}$, and, over a much wider range, from 401 to 442~ps for the methylammonium vacancy, V$_{MA}^-$.